abcxyz/abc-updater/README.md

 Server will look up all `metrics.json` files periodically.
 A `manifest.json` file tells the server the list of apps to look up.

+## Collected Metadata
+Along with each metric, some metadata is sent:
+- App ID
+- App Version
+- First Install DateTime with minute granularity.

+## Default Server
+The default server referenced in the client config is intended for projects in the `abcxyz` GitHub org.
+Metrics are retained for 24 months.

+For other projects, consumers of this library should host their own metrics server.